Madden NFL 23

 Madden NFL 23 is a 2022 American football video game developed by EA Tiburon and published by EA Sports.
-Based on the National Football League (NFL), it is an installment in the Madden NFL series and follows the release of Madden NFL 22.
+Based on the National Football League (NFL), it is the 33rd installment of the Madden NFL series and follows the release of Madden NFL 22.

 Madden NFL 23 was released in August for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It marked the series debut on the Epic Games Store.
 Former head coach and broadcaster John Madden, whom the game was named after, is the cover star in honor of his death in December 2021.
 The game received mixed reviews from critics, though they generally declared it an improvement from previous games.

+The online servers for the game were shut down on July 13, 2026.

 Gameplay

 The franchise mode featured new additions, including free agency tools and additional trade factors.
 The PS5 and Xbox Series X/S versions of the game included new defensive animations, including mid-air collisions and tackle assists, as well as a more precise passing mechanic on offense.
 The game also features player-locked touchdown camera views, additional player silhouettes body types, and improved stadium details.

 In July 2022, EA set up a phone line where gamers could call to complain about a player's rating being too low.

 Madden Ultimate Team also received several notable improvements.
 The introduction of the new Field Pass system allows players to earn up to date rewards throughout the year.
 New Field Passes come out with each major program, season, and every two weeks the Competitive Field Pass releases new rewards for players to earn.